MJCFL/Sports-Analytics-MLB/README.md

 - Draft analysis and prospect valuation
 - Expanded pitcher analysis with advanced metrics

+## Known Issues & Future Development

+- **Mock Data Limitations**: This project currently uses simulated data for the 2024 season.
+While this allows for demonstrating the platform's capabilities, integrating with Statcast or other MLB data sources would provide more accurate and comprehensive analysis.
+This would be the next meaningful investment for a production version.

+- **Pitcher vs. Position Player Comparison**: The current implementation handles mixed comparisons between pitchers and position players, but the metrics aren't perfectly normalized across player types.
+Future updates will improve this comparison methodology.

+- **Performance Optimization**: Some visualizations may experience rendering delays with larger datasets.
+I'm working on optimizing the chart rendering process for smoother performance.

+- **Mobile Responsiveness**: While the application is responsive, some complex visualizations could be better optimized for very small screens.
+This is an ongoing area of improvement.

 ## Contact

 For more information about this project, please contact: